- Date : 03/06/2020

 Contributions: These are tax-free payments your employer makes towards your social security schemes.
 Some popular tax-free contributions include:

-• Employee Provident Fund (EPF): Both, you and your employer contribute towards the EPF scheme.
+- Employee Provident Fund (EPF): Both, you and your employer contribute towards the EPF scheme.
 Your contribution can be claimed as a deduction under section 80C, when filing tax returns.
-The limit for claiming exemptions is 12% of your basic pay.
+The limit for claiming exemptions is 12% of your basic pay and dearness allowance.

-• National Pension Scheme (NPS) contributions: Your employer’s contribution towards the NPS is exempt from tax up to 10% of your salary.
+- National Pension Scheme (NPS) contributions: Your employer’s contribution towards the NPS is exempt from tax up to 10% of your basic salary and daily allowance.

-Understanding how these CTC components work, can help you save taxes.
+Understanding how these CTC components work, can be a big help on how to save tax.
 So, the next time you negotiate your CTC, do not make the same mistake Atul made.
 Keep an eye out for the tax-free components.
 You can also talk to a financial expert to help you negotiate a CTC that ensures you optimum benefits.

 Disclaimer: This article is intended for general information purposes only and should not be construed as investment or insurance or tax or legal advice.
 You should separately obtain independent advice when making decisions in these areas.